GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 If you have requirements for high availability (HA) or failover, you can manually configure your Gluu Server for multi-master replication by following the instructions below.

 !!!
 Note
-    If you are a supported Gluu customer, please email [sales@gluu.org](mailto:sales@gluu.org) for access to our automated clustering tool.
+    If your organization has a Gluu support contract, please email [sales@gluu.org](mailto:sales@gluu.org) for access to our automated clustering tool.

 ## Prerequisites